sethunath3/Assignment_Sethunath/README.md

 - 3) FoodManager
 - 4) ScoreManger

-Map Snake and Food components are created using MVC pattern.
+Map, Snake and Food components are created using MVC pattern.
 Manager classes creates the controllers and they creates and manages its corresponding models and views.